Healthy Homes Assessment Ōtāne

 What We Do

-As building inspectors, we are experts in all components associated with professional home inspections.
-We are here to make sure you make the right decision when buying your next home.
+As building inspectors, we take on all elements of professional house inspections.
+We are here to ensure that you make the best decision when purchasing your next property.

-We consider your investment to be a serious one and conduct comprehensive inspections so you won’t encounter any unpleasant or costly surprise costs, meaning you can relax and focus on the enjoyable aspects of buying or owning your own home.
+We take your investment seriously, and undertake comprehensive examinations to make sure you don’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the exciting aspects of owning or purchasing the home.

-We specialise in a range of solutions to ensure that you are completely aware of the state of any property you might be looking to purchase or sell along with other solutions.
+We specialise in a variety of services to ensure you are fully aware of the state of any property you might be contemplating buying or selling along with other solutions.

-We don’t just work with you , but we also collaborate with a number of large clients including bank branches, local councils, and insurance companies.
-They seem to are pleased with their reassurance provided, due to the details that we provide in our reports of building inspections.
+We don’t just work with you but we also collaborate with a number of major clients, including bank branches, local councils, and insurance firms.
+They seem to enjoy this peace of mind provided, due to the details provided in our building inspection reports.

-With our systematic method of conducting your home inspection and the latest in technology for software which includes digital photos in the document, you can actually see any issues that may be found.
-With our detailed report, it is easy to understand why we receive so many referrals from clients our service to family members and acquaintances.
+We have a systematic approach to your inspection of your home and the latest software technology that incorporates digital images into the report, you can actually see any issues that could be discovered.
+Because of our comprehensive reporting it is not surprising that we have so many customers who recommend our service to family and acquaintances.

 Comprehensive House Reports